Bausch + Lomb Lacrinorm 0.2% ophthalmic gel

 13581 BERLIN - GERMANY

-Names of the medicinal product in the Member States of the European Economic Area
+Names of the medicine in the member states of the European Economic Area

-[To be completed later by the holder]
+[to be completed later by the holder]

 {month YYYY}.